birukshegute/Google_cybersecurity_certificate/Course_4-Tools_of_the_Trade_Linux_and_SQL/Course_4_Portfolio_Project-File_permissions_completed.md

 chmod 700 /home/researcher2/projects/drafts
 ```

-The output was the following:
+The output of the command was the following:

 ![Query Screenshot: changed permission of directory](Portfolio_project_1_screenshots/4.png)